top of page

 THE PROJECT

-Due to its character, its service offerings, recreational options and its location at the centre of the island, the quality of life in the Town of Mount Royal is exceptional.
+Due to its character, service offerings, recreational options and location at the centre of the island, the quality of life in the Town of Mount Royal is exceptional.
 The proposed project with an estimated 47 units reflects our approach to the redevelopment of a vacant site according to a more responsible and efficient scenario - respectful of the garden city principles and aligned with the demands of the current housing crisis.
-One that would allow for the creation of much needed family dwellings and economically justify a significant contribution to the community and environmental return.
-In brief, our project will create
+One that will create many needed family dwellings and justify a significant economic and environmental contribution to TMR.
+In brief, our project will create :

-• 2 storey attached Townhouse units, each with individual entrances, access to common garage and private gardens.
+• 24 2-storey Townhouse units, each with individual entrances, access to common garage and private gardens.
 Ideal for young families looking for a more economical entry point to this community

-• 3rd floor flats on one level with large fenestration and private outdoor spaces.
+• 16 one level Flats located on the 3rd floor.
+Each with large fenestration and private outdoor spaces.
 Aimed at those looking to downsize from their current homes yet remain in the Town.

 • Common garage with visitor parking, storage facilities